 Teaching

-These courses will teach students how to analyze questions from their subfiled of interest through the application of causal inference methods.
+This course will teach students how to analyze research questions in Comparative Politics through the application of causal inference methods.

 We will begin by asking what it means for X to cause Y using the framework of potential outcomes.
 We will then look at some of the most popular research designs in causal analysis including experiments, regression discontinuity designs, difference-in-differences / two-way fixed effects, and instrumental variables.